What is Social Enterprise?

-Social entrepreneurs work to solve critical social problems and address basic unmet needs through entrepreneurship.
-Their innovations create system change, improving the lives of underserved or marginalized groups.
+Social entrepreneurs work to solve critical social problems and address basic unmet needs through innovation.
+Their entrepreneurial endeavors create system change, improving the lives of underserved or marginalized groups.

 Despite the increased attention that social entrepreneurship has received in recent years, there is no precise definition.
 Various organizations describe social entrepreneurship differently: